storybookjs/frontpage/README.md

 Run this once before running `yarn start` (or any time you want to pull the latest).

-2. Use an env var.
+2. Link to the monorepo

-If you have the monorepo cloned, you can run `MONOREPO_PATH=path/to/monorepo yarn start` to use the files from there instead.
+If you have the monorepo cloned, you can run `yarn link-monorepo-docs path/to/monorepo` to use the files from there instead.

 ### Release notes